ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 Application owners SHOULD utilize the IANA "Underscored and Globally Scoped DNS Node Names" registry {{UNDERSCORE-REGISTRY}} and avoid using underscore labels that already exist in the registry.

-As a simplification, some applications may decide to omit the "-challenge" suffix and use just "_<PROVIDER_RELEVANT_NAME" as the label.
+As a simplification, some applications may decide to omit the "-challenge" suffix and use just "`_<PROVIDER_RELEVANT_NAME>`" as the label.

 ## Time-bound checking and Expiration